arslanarkananta/BirdoidSim/README.md

 # BirdoidSim
-BirdoidSim is a simulation of bird and fish movement, using separation, alignment, cohesion (https://en.wikipedia.org/wiki/Boids). <br>
+BirdoidSim is a simulation of bird and fish movement, using separation, alignment, cohesion (https://en.wikipedia.org/wiki/Boids).
 This project is created using Raylib and Raygui in C.

 # Screen recording